MaterializeInc/materialize/doc/user/content/manage/access-control/invite-users.md

 1. Click **Invite User** and fill in the user information.

-1. Select *Organization Admin* or *Organization Member* depending on what level of console access the user needs:
+1. In the **Select Role**, select *Organization Admin* or *Organization Member* depending on what level of console access the user needs:

     - `Organization Admin`: can perform adminstration tasks in the console, like inviting new users, editing account and security information, or managing